QUICK ANSWER

 What costs are due before my first closing?
 Association, MLS, E&O, signs, lockbox, desk fees, tech, and marketing can add up.

-Do new agents start with local buyers, vacation communities, investor leads, open houses, or team support?
+Do new agents start with local buyers, vacation communities, investor leads, bilingual sphere, or open houses?
 Your first lane should be specific.

-Who reviews rental-rule, HOA, CDD, property-management, insurance, and investor-math questions?
+Who reviews STR registration, TDT, HOA, CDD, property-management, and investor-math questions?
 Kissimmee clients ask these early.

-Do you have systems for remote and international buyers?
+Do you have systems for remote, international, or Spanish-speaking buyers?
 Many buyers are not local full time.

 Can I support an investor or vacation-rental specialist first?
 Complex niches need apprenticeship.